-- Entrances to the Block 41 residences are accessible via Vidal Street; a public road maintained by the City of San Francisco. - Entrances to the Block 42 residences are accessible via Font Boulevard, Pinto Avenue and Arballo Drive; public roads maintained by the City of San Francisco. - Entrances to the Block 41 residences are accessible via Tapia Drive and Font Boulevard; public roads maintained by the City of San Francisco. - Entrances to the Block 2 residences are accessible via Holloway Avenue, Font Boulevard, Arellano Avenue and Serrano Drive; public roads maintained by the City of San Francisco. - Entrances to the Block 5 residences are accessible via Arellano Drive, Serrano Drive and Holloway Avenue; public roads maintained by the City of San Francisco.
+- Entrances to the Block 41 residences are accessible via Vidal Street; a public road maintained by the City of San Francisco. - Entrances to the Block 42 residences are accessible via Font Boulevard, Pinto Avenue, Arballo Drive and Tapia Drive; public roads maintained by the City of San Francisco. - Entrances to the Block 2 residences are accessible via Holloway Avenue, Font Boulevard, Arellano Avenue and Serrano Drive; public roads maintained by the City of San Francisco. - Entrances to the Block 5 residences are accessible via Arellano Drive, Serrano Drive, Holloway Avenue and Cardenas Avenue; public roads maintained by the City of San Francisco.